texjporg/pbibtex-base/README.md

 ## Character encoding

-All the text files containing Japanese characters in ptex-texmf are encoded in ISO-2022-JP.
-This is because ISO-2022-JP encoded texts are most suitable for the traditional pTeX engine.
+All the text files containing Japanese characters are encoded in ISO-2022-JP.
+This is because ISO-2022-JP encoded texts are most suitable for the pBibTeX program.

 ## License